KylerD/NestStarterKit/README.md

   * The services layer is where most of the business logic lives.
   * Services use repositories / DAOs to change / persist entities.
   * Entities act as containers for the values, with setters and getters.
+* You can just delete any modules you're not using, i.e. pick one database option depending on your needs.
+I typically use Knex query builder.

 ### Configuration
 A Nest config object is defined in `config/configuration.ts`, it can be injected into any classes constructor like so: